uw-cmg/MAST/doc/source/1_0_installation.rst

     import numpy
     import scipy

-If numpy and scipy are not available, we recommend that you go back to step 1 and install a local version of python which already includes numpy and scipy.
+If numpy and scipy are not available, we recommend that you go back and install a local version of python which already includes numpy and scipy.

 Scipy is optional at this stage (used in the MAST defect finder).

 --------------------------------------------
 Install numpy (not recommended)
 --------------------------------------------